shrey45/The-Sykkle/README.md

 As we started planning our project, we went through a couple ideas.
 Our first idea was the "Bike for a Coke" project.
 The presentation proposal for that project can be found [here](https://docs.google.com/presentation/d/1410jdZUBJ9_wcopdnr9YwcTXYcxyng96646APRgzr80/edit?usp=sharing)

 Moving on, we decided to pivot the project to something less research heavy and more build/code intensive to better meet the requirements of the project.
-This is when we landed on our current project - the proposal is the first link in this repository.
+This is when we landed on our current project - check out our [project proposal](https://docs.google.com/presentation/d/1oGuyexTfXZ76zOdR2cW2udPQ9dTwL28PTwHlfhq9di8/edit?usp=sharing).

 ## Build
 <details>